-The Cathedral is officially named St. Joseph’s Cathedral – the oldest church in Hanoi Capital.
-Not only is the place where the religious activities of Catholics belong to the Archdiocese of Hanoi, but also is a famous Hanoi tourist attraction.
-With unique and ancient architecture, this is a destination that cannot be missed when visiting the Capital
+Ranked sixth on Hanoi attractions list is the St. Joseph’s Cathedral – the oldest church in Hanoi Capital.
+The Cathedral is not only the place where the religious activities of Catholics belong to the Archdiocese of Hanoi but also a famous Hanoi tourist attraction.
+With unique and ancient architecture, this is a destination that cannot be missed when visiting the Capital.

 Address: 40, Nha Chung, Hoan Kiem, Hanoi